hoangharry-tm/Learning-Journal/algo-trading/algo-trading.md

 Well...
 Good to see you here!
 If you're reading this, it means that you are ready for a new adventure.
-This file serves as a documentary, or a librarian connecting different files together.
+This file serves as a documentary, or a librarian connecting different files.

-Table of content:
+Table of contents:

 - [💷 Quantitative Finance/Algorithmic Trading](#-quantitative-financealgorithmic-trading)
   - [📌 Phase 1: _Understanding the Basics of Trading \& Finance_](#-phase-1-understanding-the-basics-of-trading--finance)